brython-dev/brython/README.md

 In both cases, the distribution includes __brython.js__ (the core Brython engine) and __brython_stdlib.js__ (a bundle of all the files in the standard distribution).

-It also includes the page __index.html__ that shows a few examples of how you can interact with a web page using Python as the scripting language : create new elements, access and modify existing elements, create graphics, animations, send Ajax requests, etc.
+It also includes the page __demo.html__ that shows a few examples of how you can interact with a web page using Python as the scripting language : create new elements, access and modify existing elements, create graphics, animations, send Ajax requests, etc.